 Recent studies show that privacy concerns are very much on the minds of Facebook users.
 Part of being a responsible member of any online community is educating yourself and your loved ones on how to properly configure the privacy and security settings offered by the platform.
 The fact that Facebook has over a billion members, and some are out to hack, scam and victimize others makes the issue even more pressing.

 Our goal was to create a guide that Facebook users could reference to help them set up their privacy and security controls quickly, easily and appropriate for their comfort level of sharing.

 This walk-through will show you how to configure your General, Privacy and Security Settings:

 - Use a dedicated email address for Facebook.
 If you use an email account that you also use for banking or other sensitive information, then you are opening yourself up to a world of hurt if your Facebook account is ever hacked.
-There are several free email providers – gmail, hotmail, yahoo, just to name a few.
+There are several free email providers – Gmail, Hotmail, Yahoo, just to name a few.
 We also recommend enabling two-factor authentication on this account if available.

 - Create a strong, secure password.
 For more information on the importance on having a good password, see our post: The Top Ten Commandments of Password Protection.
 (Don’t use the same password for Facebook that you use to access other accounts)

-Click the ‘Security’ tab located in the left column:
+Click the ‘Security and Login’ tab located in the left column: